Endres2/README-generator/README.md

 # Usage

-  This repo can be cloned and used to write your own README Files
+  This repo can be used by anyone to generate a README for their projects, node and inquire module are required see install section